Bayesian views of generalized additive modelling: Bayesian interpretations

-When using splines we must also decide on knot placement/number and basis dimension ($k$ above; these are usually linked).
-Exactly how this is done depends on the basis that is used, but it is clear that since $\bm{S}_{\lambda}^{-}$ involves basis functions (or at least their derivatives), so the number of basis functions (and/or number of knots) and knot placement will affect the posterior.
-Though the knot selection problem can be avoided via simple even grid spacing (which may be computationally demanding) or with eigen-based approaches like thin-plate regression splines \citep{wood2003thinplate} there are often reasons to involve humans in knot placement (or at least let them dictate a rule for knot placement).
-Using more basis functions/knots than ``necessary'' and equally spacing them allows wigglyness to be dictated by the smoothing parameter, rather than making results sensitive to multiple ``parameters'' in the model \citep[section 5.9]{wood2017generalized}.
+When using splines we must also decide on knot placement/number and basis complexity/dimension ($K$ in (\ref{eq:basis}); these are usually linked).
+Since $\bm{S}_{\lambda}^{-}$ involves basis functions (or at least their derivatives), the number of basis functions (and/or number of knots) and knot placement will affect the posterior.
+Effects of placement can be mitigated to some extent by over-specifying the number of knots/basis functions and allow wigglyness to be dictated by the smoothing parameter \citep[section 5.9]{pya_note_2016,wood_generalized_2017-1}.
+Eigen-based approaches like thin-plate regression splines \citep{wood_thin_2003}, make placement data-based in cases where regular grids are computationally taxing.
+Other related approaches include the use of triangulation-based techniques to optimize placement based on data locations \citep{lindgren_explicit_2011}.